The South Carolina Council on the Holocaust

 The South Carolina Council on the Holocaust is pleased to offer a scholarship for graduating seniors that honors the memory of those who perished during the Holocaust.

-Several years ago the South Carolina Superintendent of Education proposed cutting the funding for the South Carolina Council on the Holocaust.
+the Holocaust, its survivors, and its liberators, who called South Carolina their home.
 Write a convincing argument about the importance and relevance of Holocaust education to South Carolina today.

-Student essays are due postmarked by Saturday, April 1, 2017 or emailed by midnight.
-The essays will be reviewed by committee, with announcement of the award being made at the student’s high school awards night..
+Student essays are due postmarked by March 29, 2019 or emailed by midnight.
+The essays will be reviewed by committee, with announcement of the award being made, when possible, at the student’s high school awards night.

 This scholarship is a one-time presentation of $1000, to be used to support the student’s first year of college or university education.